matboivin/wandroulette/README.md

 Get insulted by one man army wandre.
 wandre will insult the user when they type a wrong command.

-:warning: This project is a private joke at School 42 Paris.
+:warning: This is a private joke at School 42 Paris.

 <p align="center">
   <img src="assets/evildog.png" alt="dog pic" />